-Some also prefer a higher rep count on muscle groups like the calves and forearms, ostensibly since they have a higher proportion of slow-twitch fibers.
-I’m unsure if this works.
+Some prefer a higher rep count on muscle groups like the calves and forearms, ostensibly since they have a higher proportion of slow-twitch fibers.
+It likely works due to more time under tension from a lesser range of motion.
 Nonetheless, the concept is popular within bodybuilding circles.

 With these exercises, you thoroughly hit all the muscles within a region.
 Changing exercise order will emphasize the goals for earlier exercises.
 You can also modify the exercises to focus on a muscle head.